-Kenneth E. Dornblaser, age 58, joined Laredo in June 2011 as Senior Vice President and General Counsel.
-Upon the resignation of W. Mark Womble in December 2012, Mr. Dornblaser was also appointed Corporate Secretary.
+Kenneth E. Dornblaser, age 59, joined Laredo in June 2011 as Senior Vice President and General Counsel.
+In 2012, Mr. Dornblaser was also appointed corporate Secretary.
 Immediately prior to joining Laredo, Mr. Dornblaser was a shareholder in the Johnson & Jones law firm, which he co-founded in March 1994.
 Prior to co-founding Johnson & Jones, Mr. Dornblaser had been engaged in the private practice of law in Tulsa, Oklahoma, with the law firm of Gable & Gotwals since 1980.
 Mr. Dornblaser graduated from Oklahoma State University with a Bachelor of Science degree in Accounting and the University of Oklahoma where he received his Juris Doctorate degree.